michaelkeeling/saturn2017-architecture-functional-workshop/agenda.md

 4:00 - Wrap up and reflection

-- Goal 1: A catalog of patterns or tactics
-- Goal 2: Summarize what we learned (for the website and for the conference)
 - What are the key take aways?
 - What goes on the poster and website?
 - What did you get out of this workshop?
 What is the single most important thing you learned?

 4:30 - Workshop ends

-4:30 - 5:30 Prepare posters for Welcome Reception
+4:30 - 5:30 Record outcomes and prepare posters for Welcome Reception